Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 CIP - Carriage and Insurance Paid To

-Effectively the same as CPT, except the seller is required to obtain insurance for the goods during transit.
+It is effectively the same as CPT, except the seller is required to obtain insurance for the goods during transit.
 CIP also covers all modes of transportation, while CIF is specifically for sea freight.
 We should note that CIP and CIF are the only ways risk and insurance differ.
-Once the goods are unloaded at the export port, The seller assumes the insurance cost but not the risk until the goods are unloaded at the import port.
+Once the goods are unloaded at the export port, the seller assumes the insurance cost but not the risk until the goods are unloaded at the import port.

 DAT - Delivered at Terminal